redis-rb/redis-cluster-client/README.md

 cli1 = RedisClient.cluster.new_client

 # To create a user with permissions
+# Typically, user settings are configured in the config file for the server beforehand.
 cli1.call('ACL', 'SETUSER', 'foo', 'ON', '+COMMAND', '+CLUSTER|NODES', '+PING', '>mysecret')

 # To initialize client with the user